xpack-dev-tools/gcc-xpack/README-MAINTAINER.md

 xpm run docker-build-develop --config linux-arm -C ~/Work/xpack-dev-tools/gcc-xpack.git
 ```

-About 1h35 later, the output of the build script is a compressed
+About 400 minutes later, the output of the build script is a compressed
 archive and its SHA signature, created in the `deploy` folder:

 ```console